top of page

 Jökulsárlón glacier lagoon in low light at autumn

-Throughout its short geological history (16 million years or so), this small island has formed and produced some fascinating landforms of infinite complexity.
-The terrain is highly interesting for photographers in every corner, from the shoreline to mountain tops, from boiling angry mud pools to white glaciers that live and breathe deep in the highland—marvels that are often quite different from one place to another and clustered into a spectacular natural wonder.
-The interaction between these forces has created a variety of beautiful, colorful, exotic, and unusual landscapes that are highly interesting to photograph.
-The possibilities are endless if you know where to look and how to go there.
-So, what kind of places are we talking about?
+In its relatively short geological history of around 16 million years, this small island has birthed some incredibly complex landforms.
+The landscape is rich with photographic potential, from rugged shorelines to majestic mountain peaks, from bubbling mud pools to the pristine white of glaciers deep in the Highland.
+Each area presents a fresh marvel, often showcasing striking variations that contribute to an awe-inspiring natural spectacle.
+The interplay of these elemental forces has resulted in an extraordinary array of colourful, exotic, and unusual landscapes that are a delight to photograph.
+The opportunities are limitless if you know where to look and how to get there.
+So, what kinds of locations are we talking about?

 What kind of natural wonders and landforms for photography do you find in Iceland?